“FENWAY'S BEST PLAYERS”

 La Russa left Oakland after the 1995 season to take over as manager in St. Louis.
 Eckersley soon followed when Oakland traded him to the Cardinals for pitcher Steve Montgomery on February 13, 1996.
 Eckersley finished his career in 1998, pitching one season for the Red Sox.
 Dennis Eckersley was inducted into the Hall of Fame at Cooperstown on July 25, 2004.

-In retirement, Eckersley did not move far from the game that he loved.
-He was a studio analyst for NESN, offering postgame comments on the Red Sox.
-He was nicknamed “Honest Eck” for his blunt observations.
-He has also worked as a studio analyst for TBS, working mostly in the postseason.
+After pitching Eckersley did not move far from the game that he loved.
+He was a studio analyst for NESN, offering postgame comments on the Red Sox and later worked in the booth alongside Don Orsillo, Jerry Remy and Dave O'Brien, giving his Eck-like commentary and his blunt observations.
+He also worked as a studio analyst for TBS, working mostly in the postseason.